prajapati-sachin/COP290-Assignment1/README.md

 ```

 ## Input Format
-1) Input for 3D-2D is a OBJ (.obj) file (with only vertices and faces specified and no other specifications), some demos are in examples folder.
+1) Input for 3D-2D is an OBJ (.obj) file (with only vertices and faces specified and no other specifications), some demos are in examples folder.
 2) Input for 2D-3D is a text file which contains the information about projections in 3 views (front, top, side views).
 The text file contains the position of vertices and edges for each projection.
 Some demo files are in the examples folder.

+In these text files:-
 fv 1 0 -> denotes a vertex (1,0) in front projection and similarly for tv and sv which denote vertex in top and side view respectively.